peterwwillis/devopsyoga-content/methods/index.md

 In order to increase the reliability of products and to speed their deployment, automation should be applied whenever possible.
 But improperly applied automation can end up becoming inefficient compared to what a human can accomplish.
 So the quality of automation applied should be high, or else a human should intervene until automation can be improved.
 The availability and quality of the product being used by the end-user is the highest goal, and not simply the use of automation for automation's sake.

----
-To continue learning about DevOps, read about its [Culture](../culture/).

 [1]: https://www.bmc.com/blogs/devops-vs-agile-whats-the-difference-and-how-are-they-related/
 [2]: https://blog.docker.com/2015/05/docker-three-ways-devops/